human1-z/Lylia-Offseason-2025/README.md

  * Added support for Legacy Matrix 9.6V motor/servo controller.
  * Cleaned up build.gradle file.
- * Minor UI and bug fixes for driver station and robot controller apps.
+ * Minor UI and bug fixes for driver station and lyliaRobot controller apps.
  * Throws error if Ultrasonic sensor (NXT) is not configured for legacy module port 4 or 5.